FrankChen021/bithon/doc/diagnosis/README.md

 > NOTE:
 > 1. The SQL must provide `instance` and `name` filter in the `WHERE` clause.
 > 2. Only `level` can be UPDATED
+> 3. For the `_token'
+>   1. If the server is deployed with the OAuth2 enabled, the token is not needed.
+The user associated with the login user will be used for authorization internally.
-> 3. A token is needed, and it's configured at Bithon server side per-application basis.
-See [Permission Control](../configuration/server/configuration-collector.md) section for more information.
+>   2. If the server is not enabled OAuth2, it's needed.
+And it's configured on the server side per-application basis.
+>   3. See [Permission Control](../configuration/server/configuration-controller.md) section to know more about authorization configuration.

 ## agent.thread